sandro/specjour/README.markdown

       # custom preparation code
     end

-## Customize what gets rsync'd
+### Customize what gets rsync'd
 The standard rsync configuration file may be too broad for your project.
-If you find you're rsyncing gigs of extraneous data from your public directory, add an exclusion to your projects rsyncd.conf file.
+If you find you're rsyncing gigs of extraneous data from your public directory, add an exclusion to your project's rsyncd.conf file.

     $ vi workbeast/.specjour/rsyncd.conf

-## Listen for multiple projects
+### Listen for multiple projects
 By default, a manager will listen to the project in the current directory.
-If you want to listen for multiple projects, use the `--projects` flag.
+If you want to run tests for multiple projects, use the `--projects` flag.

-    $ specjour listen --projects bizconf workbeast # run specs for the bizconf and workbeast projects
+    $ specjour listen --projects bizconf workbeast # run tests for the bizconf and workbeast projects

-## Give your project an alias
+### Give your project an alias
 By default, the dispatcher looks for managers matching the project's directory name.
 If you have multiple teams working on different branches of the same project you may want to isolate each specjour cluster.
 Give your project an alias and only listen for that alias.

-    ~/bizconf $ specjour listen -p bizconf_08
+    ~/bizconf $ specjour listen --projects bizconf_08
-    ~/bizconf $ specjour -a bizconf_08
+    ~/bizconf $ specjour --alias bizconf_08

-    ~/bizconf $ specjour listen -p bizconf_09
+    ~/bizconf $ specjour listen --projects bizconf_09
-    ~/bizconf $ specjour -a bizconf_09
+    ~/bizconf $ specjour --alias bizconf_09

-## Working with git
+### Working with git
 Commit the .specjour directory but ignore the performance file.
 The performance file constantly changes, there's no need to commit it.
 Specjour uses it in an attempt to optimize the run order; ensuring each machine gets at least one